RamVasuthevan/Personal-Website/website/thinking-about.markdown

 - How should a project be structured differently if the project manager, designer, marketer and engineer are the same person?

 # Startup of you
-- There's advice for start a management portfolio management and career management
+- There's advice for portfolio management and career management
 - There isn’t much personal finance advice that acknowledges that most people’s largest asset is human capital.

 # Make data more useful